mountaindust/Planktos/README.md

     - `load_NetCDF` Load a NetCDF file with fluid velocity data in it.
 Does not read in the data in case inspection is necessary; see read_NetCDF_flow.
     - `read_NetCDF_flow` Read in fluid velocity data from a loaded NetCDF file.
     - `wrap_flow` Wrap fluid velocity in periodic dimensions.
+    - `center_cell_regrid` If the loaded data represents the fluid velocity at the center of each grid cell, this method will add the boundaries back in, thus extending the domain to it's original extents on all sides.
     - `read_stl_mesh_data` Reads in 3D immersed boundary data from an ascii or binary stl file.
 Only static meshes are supported.
     - `read_IB2d_vertex_data` Read in 2D immersed boundary data from a .vertex file used in IB2d.
 Will assume that vertices closer than half (+ epsilon) the Eulerian mesh resolution are connected linearly.
 Only static meshes are supported.
     - `read_vertex_data_to_convex_hull` Read in 2D or 3D vertex data from a vtk file or a .vertex file and create a structure by computing the convex hull.
 Only static meshes are supported.